 - St. Lucie County is looking to build a reserve of qualified medical professionals to deal with an increase in COVID-19 cases if the need arises.
 The Florida Department of Health in St. Lucie County operates a Medical Reserve Corp that can be activated in emergencies such as the pandemic that is impacting Florida and the rest of the world.
 Any licensed healthcare professional who is willing to volunteer in the event there is a need for additional doctors, nurses, EMTs and other healthcare experts are encouraged to register here.

-- All public K-12 schools in St. Lucie Counties are closed through May 1, 2020.
+- Public K-12 schools in St. Lucie County are granting the option of in-person or distance learning for the upcoming school year.
 Additional guidance is available on the St. Lucie County School District website.

 - More information is available here.